tueimage/essential-skills/ch2_numpy_scipy_matplotlib.md

 ### Data types in NumPy

 NumPy has its own variant of numeric types.
 It does not use the built-in Python types `int` and `float`, but has types for certain precisions, which is the number of bytes used to store a value.
 For example, NumPy has types to store integers called `np.int8`, `np.int16`, `np.int32`, and `np.int64`. `np.int8` can store numbers between -128 and 127, while the `np.int64` type can store numbers between -9223372036854775808 and 9223372036854775807.
-Floats are represented by either `np.float32` or `np.float64`.
+A variant of the integer types called 'unsigned integers' can only store positive values, and are indicated by `np.uint8`, `np.uint16`, `np.uint32`, and `np.uint64`.
+Their ranges all start at one, which results in the `np.uint8` being able to store values between 0 and 255.
+Floats are represented by either `np.float32` or `np.float64`, and are always signed, i.e. they can also store negative values.

 Naturally, an `np.int64` takes up eight times as much space in memory compared to an `np.int8`.
 When you are having a lot of data (large medical images for example) in memory, it becomes important what type you use.
 That is why every construction function mentioned in the previous section has a `dtype` parameter in which you can set the datatype, for example